GameFabric/gswrapper/README.md

 - the game server exited with code `0`, and
 - there either is
-    - no post-stop hook set, or
+    - no Post-Stop hook set, or
-    - no post-stop hook condition applies, or
+    - no Post-Stop hook condition applies, or
-    - post-stop hook exited with code `0`.
+    - Post-Stop hook exited with code `0`.

 For any other situation, the exit code is `1` (error).